xvonabur/UNIT3D/book/src/backup-docs.md

      - You can also use your own notification classes, just make sure the class is named after one of the `Spatie\Backup\Events` classes.

 - **Notifiable**: Here you can specify the notifiable to which the notifications should be sent.
 The default notifiable will use the variables specified in this config file.
-  - The default configuration has available options for 'mail' and 'slack' preconfigured.
+  - The default settings include built-in support for both mail and slack notifications.

 - **Monitor_backups**: Here you can specify which backups should be monitored.
 If a backup does not meet the specified requirements the `UnHealthyBackupWasFound` event will be fired.
 Here is where you can set both standard time period between backups and the maximum amount of storage to use before considering unhealthy.